keone/crypto-reading-list/L1/Solana.md

 It might be useful to begin by mapping new technologies to familiar concepts.
 Doing this will help us form the mental model of what exactly we're programming.

-At the highest-level, you have two distinct notions of a "program" in Solana:
+At the highest-level, you have two distinct notions of a **program** in Solana:
-- the on-chain program (i.e. the smart contract and what is literally known as a **program** in Solana parlance)
+- an on-chain program, i.e. a "smart contract" and what is literally known as a "program" in Solana parlance
-- the client or "dApp" that interacts with that Solana program
+- an off-chain program, i.e. a "client" or "dApp" that interacts with the chain

-With respect to tooling:
-- `solana-program` is the crate you use for writing on-chain programs
-- `solana-client` for clients
-- `solana-sdk` for shared utilities

 I find this analogous to any client-server interaction model, where the **server** is the on-chain program and the **client** is a dApp that interacts with it.
 In fact, **writing Solana programs is a lot like implementing RPC servers, REST endpoints, [insert distributed / IPC thing here]**.

+### Tooling

+Solana supports any programming language that can compile to [BPF bytecode](https://docs.solana.com/developing/on-chain-programs/overview).
+However, the vast majority of the ecosystem and tooling is in Rust. **All code in this tutorial is written in Rust, unless otherwise specified.**

+Relevant Rust crates:
+- `solana-program` for writing on-chain programs
+  - in all likelihood, you will also depend on existing programs in the [Solana program library](https://github.com/solana-labs/solana-program-library) which are published as their own crates, e.g. `spl-token`
+- `solana-sdk`, `solana-client` for off-chain programs

 ### On-chain programs